IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 The Receiver shall process the transaction bundle atomically as specified in [http://hl7.org/fhir/http.html#transaction](http://hl7.org/fhir/http.html#transaction).

 > Note: Local policy might reject bundles containing resources such as Patient, Organization, Practitioner, etc. referenced that are unknown to the Receiver.
 Local policy may allow a Receiver to support "conditional create" semantics (currently in trial use as defined in [FHIR RESTful API](https://www.hl7.org/fhir/http.html#create).
-Therefore the actual behavior is at the discretion of the Receiver actor policy.
+Therefore, the actual behavior is at the discretion of the Receiver Actor policy.

 The Receiver shall retrieve any Resources referenced by absolute URLs in the FHIR Bundle Resource.